HectorReyes531/AI_PC_Building_Buddy/README.md

 # AI_PC_Building_Buddy

 ## How to run the website
-2 Methods to access the website
+There are two methods to access the website

 1) You can access the website by simply visiting pcbuildingbuddy.com